A Walking Frog

 Waxy monkey treefrogs are indigenous to the tropical and sub-tropical rainforests, wetlands, and swamps of South America.
 In their natural habitiat, they experience windy, hot and dry conditions.
 These treefrogs are nocturnal and can be found sleeping perched on a branch during the day.

-Housing for treefrogs must be sealed and escape proof with a secure hood.
+Housing for treefrogs must be sealed and escape-proof with a secure hood.
 Waxy monkey tree frogs require a minimum of a 12x12x20 front-opening-terrarium.
 They can be housed as a pair or in a group of 6 to 8 frogs depending on the size of the terrarium.
 For every additional treefrog, increase the enclosure size.
-The enclosure should have multiple horizontal perches along with live or artificial foliage, logs, driftwood, and other terrarium furnishings.
+The enclosure should have multiple horizontal perches, such as the Zilla Broken Branch or horizontally mounted sticks or branches.
+Fill the remainder of the enclosure with artificial or live foliage, logs, driftwood, and other terrarium furnishings.
 These treefrogs require a humidity of 50 to 70%.
 To provide an optimal humidity level, use substrates such as Zilla jungle mix or terrarium moss, a large shallow water dish, and mist the enclosure at least once daily.

 Temperature and Lighting

-Waxy monkey tree frogs require additional UVA/UVB lighting a heat source such as the Zilla Heat and UVB Fixture with a 50W Day Blue Bulb and a Tropical Mini Compact Fluorescent UVB Bulb.
-The ambient temperature should be kept at 75 to 92 degrees F with a high basking temperature of 90 to 100 degrees F at one side of the tank.
-Nighttime temperatures can drop to 75-85 degrees F. To maintain a healthy environment for the treefrog, provide low relative humidity and a high basking temperature for them to achieve a desired thermal temperature and properly metabolize.
+Waxy monkey tree frogs require additional UVA/UVB lighting a heat source such as the Zilla Low Profile Dual Fixture with a 50W Day Blue Mini Halogen Bulb and a Tropical Mini Compact Fluorescent UVB Bulb.
+The ambient temperature should be kept at 75° to 92° F with a high basking temperature of 90 to 100 degrees F at one side of the tank.
+Nighttime temperatures can drop to 75° to 85°F. To maintain a healthy environment for the treefrog, provide low relative humidity and a high basking temperature for them to achieve a desired thermal temperature and properly metabolize.

 Feeding / Diet

 The waxy monkey treefrogs are insectivorous, and will eat insects, arachnids, and other invertebrates.
 Treefrogs should be fed appropriately sized insects such as crickets, roaches, mealworms, superworms, and waxworms.
 Feeder insects should be given Zilla Gut Load Cricket Drink.
-To prevent Metabolic Disease (MBD) and other growth and nutritional deficiencies, spray insects with Zilla Calcium Supplement 1-2 times weekly for additional calcium and vitamin D3.
+Spray insects with Zilla Calcium Supplement and Zilla Vitamin Supplement Sprays 1-2 times weekly for additional calcium and vitamin D3.
 It’s important to not overfeed treefrogs as obesity and other health issues may occur.